 Ciprofloxacin, the active ingredient in Apulmiq, is a broad-spectrum antibiotic that belongs to the class of quinolone antibiotics.
 It inhibits enzymes that bacteria require for replication and thereby interferes with the growth of certain bacteria, such as P. aeruginosa.

-The inhaled formulation has an advantage over oral and injectable forms by allowing targeted delivery to the lungs.
-This leads to a high local concentration of the medication in the lungs and a lower concentration in the blood, potentially resulting in fewer side effects.
+The inhaled formulation was thought to have an advantage over oral and injectable forms as it allows targeted delivery to the lungs.
+This more targeted delivery could lead to a high local concentration of the medication in the lungs and a lower concentration in the blood, potentially resulting in fewer side effects.

 Apulmiq in clinical trials